vicres/academic-kickstart/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Plant, Fire & Clocks Laboratory" subtitle = ""
+title = "Fire and Rhythms Laboratory" subtitle = ""

 [design]